Aryan3212/Positive-social-media/README.md

 `` npm run dev ``

-This will spin the backend server and REST API for the feed.
+This will spin the backend server and REST API for the feed at https://localhost:3001.

+To run the frontend, change directory the 'client' folder.

+Type in the following command:

+`` npm start ``

+This will spin the frontend for the feed at https://localhost:5000.

 Currently, only the RESTful API has been implemented that can query the necessary info from the database.

 Our progress: